gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/01-introduction.md

 ## Upgrade existing documentation

 You don't need to rewrite your existing documentation to add it to your GitHub Pages project.
 The [`pandoc`](https://pandoc.org/) tool can convert most file formats into Markdown for you.
 This includes Word documents.
-In most cases, you can convert a Word document into Markdown with just a single terminal command.
+Usually, you can convert a Word document into Markdown with just a single terminal command.

 With GitHub Pages, Jekyll, and some simple Markdown skills, you can create enticing, well-structured online documents.
 And, with a _Docs as Code_ approach, you can bring your development team along with you.